rdevaul/yapCAD/README.rst

 The foundations of **yapCAD** are grounded in decades of the author’s experience with graphics system programming, 3D CAD and simulation.
-**yapCAD** has an underlying framework and architecture designed to support sohpisticated computational geometry and procedural CAD applications.
+**yapCAD** has an underlying framework and architecture designed to support sophisticated computational geometry and procedural CAD applications.
 At the same time, the design of **yapCAD** should make easy stuff relatively easy, and the more advanced stuff possible.